stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 Each scenario should describe an specific functionality, keeping an appropiate abstraction level.
 It means that the scenario descriptions should be on balance between business and technical vision, depending on the detail of the criteria specified on it.

 Thus the scenarios should be written jointly by a business person, a developer and a QA.
-This allows them to be more coordinated and that understanding by both of them be easily and with less missunderstanding.
+This allows them to be more coordinated and facilitates understanding between them.

 The scenarios are grouped on features files.
-A feature file group an indeterminate number of scenarios with similar functionality.
+A feature file groups an indeterminate number of scenarios with similar functionality.
 An example of a simple feature file with an only scenario written with Gherkin would be the next:

 ```
 Feature: Hello Cucumber